grdw/lorikeet/_posts/2018-01-20-johnny-almond-music-machine-patent-pending.md

 <p>
   This is an instrumental fusion record - a combination of jazz, rock with some room for exotic experimentation.
-The album consists of 8 tracks
+It consists of 8 tracks
   - all written
   by Johnny Almond except for 'Before Dawn' which is written by Yusef Lateef.
   I found this record in a record store called Good Times in Alkmaar.
 I